AnFreTh/NAMpy/README.rst

 xDL (Explainable Deep Learning) aims at training, analyzing and comparing inherently interpretable Deep Learning Models.
 The focus lies on additive models as well as distributional regression models.
+It uses the tensorflow.keras framework and thus offers the complete flexibility of any Keras Model.
+It is adjustable in a way that every user can easily write their own shape function / feature network.

 .. contents:: Table of Contents